xraypy/xraylarch/doc/fitting/overview.rst

 one way to pass in data to the objective function.
 After the fit has completed, several statistical results describing the fit quality and the values and uncertainties found for the parameters will be written to thie **parameter group**.
 Though the description so far as been somewhat formal, the process is not as hard as it sounds, and all the topics outlined so far will be discussed in more detail below.

 Because the objective function will be called by the fitting process, it needs to follow fairly strict guidelines in its inputs and outputs.
 Specifically, the first argument to the function **must** be a Larch group containing all the Parameters in the model.
-Furthermore, the return value of the objective function must be the fit residual -- the array to be minimized in the least-squares sense.
+Furthermore, the return value of the objective function must be the fit residual array to be minimized in the least-squares sense.

 We'll jump in with a simple example fit to a line, with this script::